 Ingredients for the chipotle salsa:

-2 canned chipotle chiles en adobo (this is 2 chile peppers, not 2 whole cans!)
+- 2 canned chipotle chiles en adobo (2 chile peppers not 2 cans!)

 Place the chicken in a large pot along with the garlic, onion, celery, cilantro, bay leaf, pepper and salt.
 Cover with water (about a gallon), bring the pot to a boil and then simmer 1 hour.
 Remove the chicken from the pot and when cool enough to handle, remove the skin and shred either with your hands or two forks.